qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 **Split borrow of fields in struct**: As previously mentioned, if you separately borrow two fields of a struct within one scope (e.g. a function), Rust will do a split borrow.
 This can solve contagious borrow issue.
 Getter and setter functions break split borrow, because borrowing information become coarse-grained in function signature.

 Contagious borrow can also happen in containers.
 If you borrow one element of a container, then another element cannot be mutably borrowed.
-Solutions:
+How to split borrow a container:

 - For `Vec` and slice, use [`split_at_mut`](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.split_at_mut)
 - For `HashMap`, use [`get_disjoint_mut`](https://doc.rust-lang.org/std/collections/struct.HashMap.html#method.get_disjoint_mut)